Arstman/lektor-qiniu/README.md

-# qiniu
+# lektor Qiniu Cloud plugin

-This is where a description of your plugin goes.
+## this plugin is for Lektor CMS, to deploy your site to Qiniu Cloud.

-Provide usage instructions here.
+TBA